ruanwritescode/Chaotic-Dynamics/logistic_map/README.md

 The buttons under each plot labeled "Change Right/Left Plot" will allow you to view various other plot forms with the same data.

-Final Next/Previous X allows you to view the coordinates of individual points on the left plot.
+Finally Next/Previous X allows you to view the coordinates of individual points on the left plot.